MouseLand/cellpose/docs/outputs.rst

 ROI manager compatible output for ImageJ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can save the outlines of masks in a text file that's compatible with ImageJ
+You can save the outlines of ROIs in a text file that's compatible with ImageJ
 ROI Manager in the GUI File menu.

-To save using the command line, add the flag ``--save_png``.
+To save using the command line, add the flag ``--save_outlines``.

 Or use the function below if running in a notebook

 ::

-    from cellpose import io, plot
+    from cellpose import io, utils

     # image_name is file name of image
     # masks is numpy array of masks for image